-Hundreds, if not thousands of authors of fiction and non-fiction books were once journalists.
+Hundreds, if not thousands, of authors of fiction and non-fiction books, were once journalists.
 I am one of them.
-I spent 27 years as a national and foreign correspondent for the Chicago Tribune.
-I consider it the best training ground for my entry into writing Historical Fiction, which is what my Finding Billy Battles trilogy is.
+I spent 28 years as a national and foreign correspondent for the Chicago Tribune.
+I consider it the best training ground for my entry into writing Historical Fiction, which my Finding Billy Battles trilogy is.

 However, the leap from journalism to fiction is not always an easy one.
 Sure, journalists have learned the fundamentals of communicating via the written word.
 They understand description, pacing, transition, even character development, but most appreciate that those critical elements of writing are a bit different when it comes to producing fiction.